Ceph’s Leadership Team

 The Ceph Leadership Team is comprised of the key technical players who manage the community and oversee the advancement of Ceph.

-Find out more about each key player and their area of expertise.
+Find out more about each key player and their area of expertise, or see members who have received the tentacle award!

 |Sage Weil||Founder / Architect|